 The couple produced three sons -- Rev. William Bradford "Brad" Harbaugh, Joel Scott Harbaugh and Doyle Edwin Harbaugh.

-In 1960, they moved to Wellington, Lorain County, OH, following a pattern of other family members who had found a good home there.
+In 1960, the Harbaughs moved to Wellington, Lorain County, OH, following a pattern of other family members who had found a good home there.

-William then was a welder with General Dynamics in Lima, formerly the Lima Tank Plant, and belonged to the United Auto Workers in Lima.
+William then earned a living as a welder with General Dynamics in Lima, formerly the Lima Tank Plant, and belonged to the United Auto Workers in Lima.
 Circa 1984, they moved again, to Lima, Allen County, OH.

 William died at home at the age of 79 on April 4, 2004.
 His remains were returned to his native Mill Run for a funeral at the Indian Creek Baptist Church, followed by burial in the church cemetery.

 Dorothy outlived him by eight years, and moved to Wellington.
 Said the Connellsville Daily Courier, her "primary focus in lie was that of living a life pleasing to her Lord and Savior Jesus Christ.
 Dorothy was a member of Camden Baptist Church where she was active with the Ladies Missionary Society, Naomi Circle and an Awana Club teacher.
 She was also active with the Joy Clubs and Child Evangelism Fellowship.
 Dorothy was a prayer warrior and led adult ladies Bible studies.
 In her spare time she enjoyed baking, canning, cooking, gardening, painting with water colors and sewing.
 She devoted her life to being a God-honoring wife and mother..."

 She died on March 14, 2012 at Keystone Pointe in LaGrange, OH.
 Her remains joined her husband's in eternal repose in the Indian Creek Baptist Church Cemetery in Mill Run.